Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Related Work

 \section{Related Work}

-\textbf{Video Object Segmentation} aims to segment objects coherently in a video sequence~\cite{caelles2017one, fan2019shifting, dutt2017fusionseg, Lai19, maninis2018video, oh2019video, perazzi2017learning, hu2018videomatch, li2018video, bao2018cnn, johnander2019generative}.
+\textbf{Video Object Segmentation} aims to segment objects coherently in a video sequence~\cite{caelles2017one, fan2019shifting, dutt2017fusionseg, guo2024animatediff, guo2023sparsectrl, perazzi2017learning, hu2018videomatch, li2018video, bao2018cnn, johnander2019generative}.
 In video object segmentation (VOS), there are two prevalent protocols for evaluating the learned models: Semi-supervised VOS and Unsupervised VOS.
 In semi-supervised VOS, the algorithm is provided with the object masks in the first frame, and required to track them in subsequent frames.
 In contrast, unsupervised VOS aims to identify and segment salient objects from the background without any specific reference.
 In this paper, we focus on the more challenging unsupervised VOS setting without using any kind of manual annotations in either training or inference.
 Recently, there emerges a line of self-supervised algorithms for unsupervised VOS~\cite{xie2019object, Yang_2019_CVPR, NEURIPS2019_140f6969, wang2019unsupervised, Yang_2021_ICCV, Yang_2021_CVPR, choudhury2022guess, kipf2022conditional, ye2022deformable}.
 CIS~\cite{Yang_2019_CVPR} facilitates fully unsupervised motion segmentation, discarding object mask supervision during training.
 By formulating a min-max game of mutual information, the generator is motivated to create segmentations that effectively distinguish foreground objects from the background.
 AMD~\cite{liu2021emergence} minimizes the warping synthesis error to train appearance and motion pathways without any supervision.
 GWM~\cite{choudhury2022guess} uses a single RGB image as input with optical flow acting as supervision to highlight moving areas.
 MG~\cite{Yang_2021_ICCV} and OCLR~\cite{xie2022segmenting} solely leverage optical flow as input to generate object-centric layered representations, with each layer indicating a potential object.
 Despite the impressive performance of state-of-the-art self-supervised VOS methods~\cite{qian2023semantics, salehi2023time, aydemir2023self} in discovering single objects, they still face limitations when it comes to solving multi-object discovery tasks.
-In contrast, by leveraging the rich object cues in attention maps, our method can not only pick out the most salient foreground areas for single object discovery but also discern multiple objects in real-world scenarios.
+In contrast, by leveraging the rich object cues in attention maps, our method can discern multiple objects in real-world scenarios.